ElisabettaDeVitoFrancesco/PowerBI_Projects/README.md

 ### Scope

-The role of Lead Business Intelligence Analyst for Adventure Works Cycles, a multi-national grocery chain with locations in Canada, Mexico and the United States, was mimicked for this project.
+The role of Lead Business Intelligence Analyst for Maven Market, a multi-national grocery chain with locations in Canada, Mexico and the United States, was mimicked for this project.

 The goal of this analysis was to design and deliver a professional-quality, end-to-end business intelligence solution for the company, with Power BI and a raw csv files.